 “Pauline could have stroked, but Gill had a sharper catch stroke.
 Pauline created length and fluidity at three to pass on down the boat, and set Gill up [at stroke] far better than Clare or Dink who didn’t have the length of stroke or the power to row there.
-Then Clare could only row on bowside, so she could have gone at bow but Dink was so sharp on and I say that in the bow seat if you’re not in time be early.
-Which I wouldn’t say to anyone further down the boat, but in the bow seat there should be a certain amount of anticipation and so it wasn’t because she was lightest it was just because of her quality of movement.”
+Dink was very sharp on, and I say that in the bow seat if you’re not in time be early, which I wouldn’t say to anyone further down the boat, but in the bow seat there should be a certain amount of anticipation and so it wasn’t because she was lightest it was just because of her quality of movement.”

 The four rowed in a Karlisch called Supernova which Gill remembers was a bit heavy but ran well.